ciscoheat/superforms-web/src/routes/get-started/+page.md

 </style>
 ```

-As you see, by including `errors` we can display errors where it's appropriate, and through `constraints` we get browser validation even without javascript enabled.
+As you see, by including `errors`, we can display errors where it's appropriate, and through `constraints`, we get browser validation even without javascript enabled.
 The `aria-invalid` attribute is used to [automatically focus](/concepts/error-handling#errorselector) on the first error field.

-We now have a fully working form, with convenient handling of data and validation both on client and server!
+We now have a fully working form, with convenient handling of data and validation both on the client and server!

-There are no hidden DOM manipulations or other behind the scenes secrets, it's just html attributes and Svelte stores.
+There are no hidden DOM manipulations or other behind-the-scenes secrets; it's just HTML attributes and Svelte stores.

 ## Next steps

 This concludes the tutorial (full source code below), but you'd probably want to enable client-side functionality, to take full advantage of the features and enhancements that Superforms bring.

 To do that, take a look at [use:enhance](/concepts/enhance) under the Concepts section in the navigation.
-Most pages there contain interactive examples that helps you use the library to its fullest.
+Most pages there contain interactive examples that help you use the library to its fullest.

 > If you plan to use nested data (objects and arrays within the schema), read the [nested data](/concepts/nested-data) section carefully.